Canaximui1302/AlexNet/README.md

 To use the trained model for predicting:
 > py test.py

-Dataset for predicting after training is not included in the repository, you will have to create your own folder of testing images to use with the model.
+Images for testing the model is in the folder "predict".
+You can create your own dataset or add more images to the folder "predict".